yumutian20020315/INFO448-ComplexKotlin/README.md

 > Modeling state machines in a mobile application is a very common occurrence, so this forces you to think about how to do that using this Kotlin feature.
 And giving you the link to the Kotlin reference page really makes this a "gimme", honestly.

-> By the way, I will give a bonus extra credit point to anyone who can find out who Seneca the Younger was, which school of philosophy he is commonly associated with, and another bonus extra credit point if you can summarize that school of philosophy in a single sentence.
+> ***Extra Credit:*** By the way, I will give 1 extra credit point to anyone who can find out who Seneca the Younger was, and which school of philosophy he is commonly associated with.
+You get another 1 extra credit point if you can summarize that school of philosophy in a single sentence.
 Put your answers in comments in the code, and let the TA know so they can make sure to look for them.
 Direct copy-and-paste from Wikipedia does not count.

 > On another note, when you have some time to kill, play "The Wikipedia Game"--pick any random subject on Wikipedia, and click the first link on that page.
 On the page that comes up, click the first link on that page.
 Continue doing this until you have reached the Wikipedia page on Philosophy, and marvel at how everything in human existence essentially traces its roots back to philosophy and a bunch of dead Greeks in togas.
 STEM is not the only thing you should be learning while you are in college--it may not feel like it now, but stepping into the world of the liberal arts and philosophy in particular will make you a much better programmer--and human--down the road.